 Why do I need an audiogram?

-As of iOS 13 you’ve been able to add audiograms from hearing tests to the Health app. iOS 15 and iPadOS 15 brought the ability to import an audiogram in the Settings app and use it for sound personalization on supported headphones.
+As of iOS 13, you’ve been able to add audiograms from hearing tests to the Health app. iOS 15, iPadOS 15, and later brought the ability to import an audiogram in the Settings app and use it for sound personalization on supported headphones.
 But how do you create an audiogram?
 So far, Apple hasn’t provided a way to create one on the go.

 iPhone apps for creating audiograms